Become a Sponsor

 Genus Mulloidichthys:

 Mulloidichthys dentatus (Gill 1862), the Mexican Goatfish.
 Tropical eastern Pacific.
 To about a foot in length.
-These ones at Baja Mexico's tip, Cabo San Lucas.
+This one at Baja Mexico's tip, Cabo San Lucas.
 Again (after a ten year idiotic collecting ban) occasionally collected for the aquarium hobby.

 Mulloidichthys flavolineatus (Lacepede 1801), the Yellowstripe Goatfish.
 Indo-Pacific, Red Sea over to the Hawaiian Islands.
 To a maximum of seventeen inches in length.
 Below: the first one a juvenile off Two-Step, Kona, the second in Maui, and a small pair in the Cooks.